SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/ObjectStructure/objectStructure.md

 This header is composed of several fields, marked with different colors in the figure.
 From the most significant to the least significant bits, the fields are as follows:

-- **Object size.** This field contains the number of data slots in the object, padding included.
+- **Object size (s).** This field contains the number of data slots in the object, padding included.
 For example, the object size of a byte array of 14 byte slots is 2 data slots.
 Padding is computed from the **object format** field below.
-Objects with more than 254 slots are considered large, are given 255 as object size and an overflow header as explained in *@sec:large_objects@*.
+Objects with more than 254 slots are considered large, are given 255 as object size and an overflow header as explained in Section *@sec:large_objects@*.
-- **Object hash.** This field contains 22 bits representing the identity hash of the object.
+- **Object hash (h).** This field contains 22 bits representing the identity hash of the object.
-- **Object format.** This field contains an enumerated value that identifies the format of the object as described previously in *@sec:formats@*.
-The exact values of this field are explained in *@sec:format_encoding@*.
+- **Object format. (o)** This field contains an enumerated value that identifies the format of the object as described previously in Section *@sec:formats@*.
+The exact values of this field are explained in Section *@sec:format_encoding@*.
-- **Class index.** This field contains the index at which the object's class is found in the class table.
+- **Class index (c).** This field contains the index at which the object's class is found in the class table.
-- **Miscellaneous.** The remaining 7 bits illustrated with a green `X` are reserved for different reasons:
+- **Miscellaneous (x).** The remaining 7 bits illustrated with a green `X` are reserved for different reasons:
   - 1 bit is reserved for immutability.
   - 1 bit is reserved to mark the object as pinned.
 Basically, a pinned object is an object that cannot be moved in memory by the GC.
-    - 3 bits are reserved for the GC: isGray \(for tri-color marking\), isRemembered \(for the remembered table from old space to young space\) and isMarked \(for the GC mark phasis\).
+  - 3 bits are reserved for the GC: isGray (for tri-color marking), isRemembered (for the remembered table from old space to young space) and isMarked (for the GC mark phasis).
   - 2 bits are free.

 Notice that the fields of the header are not all contiguous: miscellaneous bits are interleaved in between them.
-The header has been designed so commonly-accessed field are aligned to a byte or 2-byte boundary.
+The header has been designed so commonly-accessed fields are aligned to a byte or 2-byte boundary.
 This design largely simplifies the decoding of the header, which boils down to a `load` and a `bit-and` instruction sequence.
 This simplifies the JIT compiler and generates better-quality machine code.